-Remember leaving your building wet for more than 48 hours runs the risk of mold growth!
+Leaving your building wet for more than 48 hours runs the risk of mold growth!
 We have heat-drying systems, to dry out your facility in the least amount of down time so you can open your doors and get back to doing business.
-We pride ourselves on 4 hour or less response time in getting our people on site, equipment in hand and working diligently to restore your building.

 Water damage can be deceptive.
 Water penetrates into structural cavities creating trapped pockets of saturation.
 The detection of water in these areas can often only be discovered with sophisticated moisture detection meters.
 Undetected moisture will continue to cause damage.
 This damage, at a minimum, will cause odors.
 Greater damage will surface when materials delaminate, shrink, split and further deteriorate to where costly repairs are required.

 More than just removing excess water, NDO restorers have the knowledge and equipment to further dry a home or facility (including substructure materials) completely back to pre-loss conditions.
 Through timely response and the careful monitoring of water damage, mold and other health issues can be prevented.
 If water damage has been present too long, mold will occur.

 All NDO IICRC-certified professionals have the training and experience to identify moisture sources, evaluate mold growth (visible or suspected), contain damage, remove contamination and dry materials to ensure that mold will not return.